Skip to main content

 }

-// Internal transfer logic
+// Internal transfer logic (no caller authentication; only callable by

 circuit _transfer(